fractalswift/bitmex-historical/README.md

 If you do this step then you can update your data whenever you want, just go back to step 2 with this data.

 AUTOMATED SOLUTION: If you want to download a lot of data and do not want to wait around in front of your computer, please run automatic_bhd.py from command line.
+You will need to make sure you have the "base sheets" (see above) already in your workspace so that they can be appended to by the script.